SolaceSamples/solace-samples-javascript/docs/_tutorials/confirmed-delivery.md

 git clone {{ site.repository }}
 cd {{ site.baseurl | remove: '/'}}
 ```

+Note: the code in the `master` branch of this repository depends on Solace Node.js API version 10 or later.
+If you want to work with an older version clone the branch that corresponds your version.
 ### Installing the Web Messaging API for JavaScript

 It is assumed that the `lib` directory containing the API libraries will be installed at the root of the cloned `solace-samples-javascript` repository: